Axl Rose: Influences

 An early influence on Rose was Dan McCafferty of Nazareth.
 He stated in a 1988 interview, "If it wasn't for Dan McCafferty and Nazareth I wouldn't be singing.
 I used to lock myself in the bathroom and try to hit those notes in "Love Hurts", ya know?".
 Rose was also influenced by Hanoi Rocks, Queen, AC/DC, the Rolling Stones, Aerosmith, Rose Tattoo, Led Zeppelin, the Who, Cheap Trick (particularly the live album Cheap Trick at Budokan), Judas Priest (Unleashed in the East), Aerosmith, Van Halen, the New York Dolls, T. Rex, the Sex Pistols, Black Sabbath, and Nirvana.
 Rose's orchestral-style songwriting on the Illusion albums was influenced by the Electric Light Orchestra, Elton John, and Queen, particularly their album Queen II.
 Rose cited the Rolling Stones songs "Far Away Eyes" and "Miss You" as favorites.

 In the early 90's, Rose became a fan of electronica and industrial music, particularly the works of Nine Inch Nails, influencing Rose during the development of Chinese Democracy.
 He also cited the U2 and Brian Eno collaboration Original Soundtracks 1 as a major influence.

 In a 2016 interview, Rose cited Freddie Mercury, Elvis Presley, Paul McCartney, Dan McCafferty, Janis Joplin, Michael Jackson, Elton John, Roger Daltrey, Don Henley, Jeff Lynne, Johnny Cash, Frank Sinatra, Jimmy Scott, Etta James, Fiona Apple, Chrissie Hynde, Stevie Wonder, and James Brown as among his favorite singers.
 Rose later cited Queen as his favorite band, and Mercury as his favorite singer.

 Voice

 Rose's voice type is bass-baritone.
-A study of the vocal ranges on studio recordings of singers included on Rolling Stones "100 Greatest Singers of All-Time" list concluded Rose had the highest vocal range, ranging five octaves from F1 to Bb6.
+A study of the vocal ranges on studio recordings of singers included on Rolling Stones "100 Greatest Singers of All-Time" list concluded Rose had the widest vocal range, ranging five octaves from F1 to B6.